 The Inspiration Behind Danny Boy

 It is noted by historians that the Londonderry Air was recorded by Jane Ross in Limavady.
-When a blind fiddler called Jimmy McCurry ( 1830-1910) who lived in the local workhouse at the time, played the song opposite her home.
+A blind fiddler called Jimmy McCurry ( 1830-1910), who lived in the local workhouse at the time, played the song opposite her home.
 She noted down the tune and passed as part of her collection to George Petrie who published the air in 1855 in a book called “Ancient Music of Ireland”.

-It was Margaret Weatherly who heard the song being played in Colorado in 1912 who liked the tune so much she sent a copy to her solicitor brother in law who lived in Somerset, England.
-Margaret possibly heard the song via Irish emigrants or her own father was a passionate fiddle player.
+It was Margaret Weatherly who heard the song being played in Colorado in 1912, and liked the tune so much she sent a copy to her solicitor brother in law who lived in Somerset, England.
+Margaret possibly heard the song via Irish emigrants, or her own father was a passionate fiddle player.

 Fred Weatherly who wrote lyrics as a pastime had already written the lyrics for a song called Danny Boy and on hearing Londonderry Air, believed the words worked perfectly with the tune and hence we have Oh Danny Boy today.

 It is believed that the origin of the air used was Aisling an Oigfir attributed to Ruadhrai Dall O Cathain and collected by Edward Bunting from the harp playing of Denis Hempson in Magilligan after the 1792 Belfast Harp festival.

 There are numerous statues and plaques in Limavady to commemorate its link to this world-famous song and every year it holds the Danny Boy Festival.
 A surprising fact is that Frederic Weatherly never visited Ireland.
 According to Frederic’s great-grandson, Margaret who sent him the air was never acknowledged for her part in the song’s creation and died in poverty in the USA.

 Danny Boy the Famous Funeral Song